Pai, Thailand: History

+Pai suffered a huge mudslide and severe flooding in 2005, resulting in major structural damage to homes, resorts, storefronts, and bridges.

 Access

 Pai is on Route 1095, which connects Mae Hong Son with Chiang Mai.
-Pai Airport, which had been decommissioned for 20 years, was paved and refurbished in 2005–2006.
+Pai Airport, built in 1947, was paved in 2007.
 Between 2007 and 2014, Siam General Aviation served the airport daily to and from Chiang Mai International Airport.
 Later, until 2017, Kan Air operated the same route using a Cessna 208.
-Both airlines went out of business.
+Both airlines have since gone out of business, and there have been no commercial flights to or from Pai since.